20041540MichaelKelly/ewd-api-labs-2023/README.md

     });
 };

 This is an example of getting similar movies to the movie that the user is currently viewing.
 It takes in an argument (args) and extracts the id, which in turn passes the id as a parameter in the url to the API.
 The API then does all the heavy lifting.
 This API call also checks to ensure that the user has a token associated with them from a successful login.

-Then we take our response returned from the A
-[You can also add images of React app here also if you wish.
-This can be also shown in the video]
+> extensive logging
+![][api_call]

 # Extra features

 The database has been deployed to `MongoDb Atlas`

+> extensive logging
+![][mongodb_atlas]

+The API has been deployed to heroku `https://powerful-reef-03411.herokuapp.com/`
+> extensive logging
+![]heroku_running]

-The API has been deployed to heroku `https://powerful-reef-03411.herokuapp.com/` The front end that has been altered to adapt assignment 2 is hosted here `https://msc-front-end-movies-bp3d0mk5f-20041540michaelkelly.vercel.app/`
+The front end that has been altered to adapt assignment 2 is hosted here `https://msc-front-end-movies-bp3d0mk5f-20041540michaelkelly.vercel.app/`
 I utilised `Robo3T` to ensure the connection got configured correctly to the remote location `atlas` `ChatGPT`is exceptional for creating regex to fulfil the requirements of the developer.
 That is what I used this "AI" for.